quirozfm/Factors-Influencing-Beef-Production-and-Value-at-Slaughter-Markets/README.md

 # From Soybean Fields to Slaughter Markets: Uncovering the Hidden Connections in Beef Production
 ------------------------------------------------------------------------------------------------------------------------------
-This regression project will focus on total value of beef at slaughter market (measured in billions of dollars, based on data from the United States Department of Agriculture and the Food and Agriculture Organization of Nations (FAO) from 2002-2021 and the impact the following variables could have on annual production:
+This regression project will focus on total value of beef at slaughter market (measured in billions of dollars, based on data from the    and the impact the following variables could have on annual production:
 ------------------------------------------------------------------------------------------------------------------------------

     • Average Temperature